Crawley Green Infant School Admission Arrangements for September 2023

 Therefore:

 Parents/carers cannot defer their child’s entry beyond the dates given above.
-Parents/carers of children born between 1/4/19 – 31/8/19, who would like their child to start Year 1 in September 2024 would need to reapply for admission at a later date.
+Parents/carers of children born between 1/4/21 – 31/8/21, who would like their child to start Year 1 in September 2026 would need to reapply for admission at a later date.
 These applications would be treated as an ‘in-year’ admission request and a place would only be offered if there were vacancies in the year group.
-Parents/carers wishing to defer their child’s entry to school must put their request in writing to the allocated school, ideally within 21 days of being offered a place by the council. |

 Parents/carers wishing to defer their child’s entry to school must put their request in writing, ideally within 21 days of being offered a place.